 Natasha says that while the New Zealand Building Code sets a minimum standard which buildings must meet, that’s not to say it ensures the best, most sensible outcome.

 “Some things might be Building Code compliant but are simply not a good idea when it comes to long term maintenance.
 For example, where the building code allows a colour steel flashing in a sheltered location, we’d suggest using aluminium as it’s not going to get rain washed.
 Yes, the steel option will meet the Building Code durability period, but that’s only 15 years – and would you want to buy a property where the cladding might only last 15 years?”

 By identifying areas that may lead to problems down the track, Prendos can ultimately save clients time and money.

 “A lot of the problems we will pick up are things that will have cropped up later on site when the builder realises something doesn’t work.
 What happens then is that it becomes an RFI, the architect has to go away and look at it, and meanwhile work is stalled on site which is costing the client money.
 By addressing potential issues up front, we’re helping the client avoid future headaches.
 It could be one of the best investments they make.”

 Natasha is a member of the MoE Weathertightness Review Panel.
-Prendos Director and Registered Building Surveyor Philip O’Sullivan is on the Auckland Council’s Register of Approved Peer Reviewers for buildings up to six storeys high.
+Registered Building Surveyor, Philip O’Sullivan, is on the Auckland Council’s Register of Approved Peer Reviewers for buildings up to six storeys high.
 Prendos also offers a follow-on Quality Assurance service, consisting of on-site checks at different stages of construction to review the quality of the build.